English Language Acquisition (ELA)

-The SEN Coordinator works to develop and implement specific teaching and learning strategies to accommodate individual student’s needs.
-The level of support provided by the SEN Coordinator (e.g. consultation, in-class support and/or withdrawal) is in the best interest of the student and within limitations of the programme and resources.
-Support programmes are documented in Individual or Classroom Plans.
-A student’s progress is monitored and their programme is reviewed regularly.
+The Learning Support Teacher works to develop and implement specific teaching and learning strategies to accommodate individual student’s needs.
+The level of support provided by the Learning Support Teacher (e.g. consultation, in-class support and/or withdrawal) is in the best interest of the student and within limitations of the program and resources.
+Support programs are documented in Individual Educational Plans.
+A student’s progress is monitored and their program is reviewed regularly.

 VIS is guided by the International Baccalaureate's belief that all students be allowed to demonstrate their ability under assessment conditions that are as fair as possible.
-Generally, students with special educational needs must complete all course requirements to receive an MYP or DP record of achievement, certificate or diploma.
-Some students may choose to take courses for VIS credit only while others may complete some IB courses according to their ability.
+Generally, students with learning support needs must complete all course requirements to receive an MYP or DP record of achievement, certificate or diploma.

 Social and Emotional Counseling

-The role of the VIS Counselor is to provide social and emotional counseling to the Secondary students.
+The role of the VIS Counselors is to provide social and emotional counseling to both Primary and Secondary students.
 This can be initiated through student request, teacher request, and parental request or via the counselors’ observations.
 Clear procedures are implemented to ensure that the communication occurs between appropriate parties.

 VIS feels that it is important to have available an adult who is viewed as safe and trustworthy by students so that they can talk through troubling issues of concern.
 Being able to express their worries often allows them to return to the classroom with a greater degree of emotional balance which enables them to work more enthusiastically in the academic realm.
 It is important to be aware that young people from the ages of 11 to 18 are experiencing profound physical and psychological changes as they move through puberty and into early adulthood.
 Because of these changes, issues that may seem trivial to an adult take on huge proportions in the mind of an adolescent.

-Primary care is provided by teachers and the Secondary counsellor supports the teachers by meeting with the student at any time via teacher, student or parent request.
+Primary care is provided by teachers and the counselors support the teachers by meeting with the student at any time via teacher, student or parent request.

-Support is provided not only to students but also to parents.
-Parents of Secondary and upper Primary students are invited to attend various parenting course facilitated by the counselor throughout the school year.
-The content of these courses vary and aims to help parents to learn methods of respectful discipline, skills for clear, honest communication, concrete strategies to prevent risky behavior and how to be an encouraging presence in the life of their child.
+We believe in working with parents in partnership in support of all of our students.
+Parents are welcome to attend sessions facilitated by the counselors.
+The content of these sessions vary and aim to help parents discuss methods of respectful discipline, skills for clear, honest communication, concrete strategies to prevent risky behavior and how to be an encouraging presence in the life of their children.